-- > help pupils develop their personalities, skills and abilities; - > provide appropriate teaching which makes learning challenging, enjoyable and successful; - provide equality of educational opportunity; - engender a culture of tolerance and acceptance of all, mutual respect where all are valued.
+- help children develop their personalities, skills and abilities; - provide appropriate teaching which makes learning challenging, enjoyable and successful; - provide equality of educational opportunity; - engender a culture of tolerance and acceptance of all, mutual respect where all are valued.

 3. OBJECTIVES